CO2 Storage Project: Best Practices & Tips for Site Screening

 Population Centers: Not a reason to reject a site, but need to review permissions for site characterization.
 Right to pore spaces, access to right of Ways (ROW).
 Therefore site away from population center is preferable.

-Existing Resource Development: Proximity to existing hydrocarbon development will give valuable information storage potential with minimal investment.
-But each wellborn also poses leakages risk and well bore integrity needs to be examined.
+Existing Resource Development: Proximity to existing hydrocarbon development will give valuable information about storage potential with minimal investment.
+More mature the field, more the availability of data.
+But each well-bore also poses leakages risk and well bore integrity needs to be examined.

 Pipeline Right of Ways (ROW): Must be evaluated at site screening.
 A new pipeline is capital intensive.
 Existing CO2 pipeline network must be reviewed for size, capacity and age.
-IF no pipeline storage site must be close to the emission source.
+IF no pipeline storage close to site, then site must be located close to the emission source.

-Site suitability analysis is not required at site screening stage as its a detail attended in Site selection phase.
+The detailed, site suitability analysis is not required at site screening stage, as its a detail attended in Site selection phase.

 Demographic Trends: This provides social context across the region.
 The data is available in US from U.S. Census database.
 This gives a preliminary understanding of the communities in the sub-region where a project might be located and the socio-economic issues they face